M.Sc. Annika Mies

 • Sustainability Tensions and Unintended Consequences

-Annika Mies (M.Sc.) is research assistant and PhD candidate at the Chair for Sustainability Management at the University of Kassel, Germany.
-Her research interests include the circular economy, supply chain and operations management, sustainability management, as well as tensions and unintended consequences in sustainability management.
-Her dissertation is titled "Managing for Circular Economy - Towards a Holistic Sustainable Approach."
+Dr. Annika Mies is research associate (post-doc) at the Chair for Sustainability Management at the University of Kassel, Germany.
+Her research interests include the circular economy, supply chain and operations management, sustainability management, as well as paradoxes and unintended consequences in sustainability management.
+Her dissertation was titled "Transforming towards a sustainable circular economy: exploring the social dimension, actor contribution and emerging paradoxes."

-Annika Mies presented her research to the scientific community at at a number of international conferences, including the conferences of ISDRS (2018, 2020), EURAM 2019, and EurOMA (2021, 2022).
-In addition, the Department of Sustainable Futures and the Exeter Centre for Circular Economy at the University of Exeter Business School have invited her to give a lecture in November 2021 to a wide international audience on her publication on the social dimension of the circular economy (Mies, Gold (2021), Mapping the social dimension of the circular economy, Journal of Cleaner Production).
+Dr. Annika Mies presented her research to the scientific community at at a number of international conferences, including the conferences of EurOMA (2021, 2022, 2023), EURAM (2019, 2023) and ISDRS (2018, 2020).
+In addition, the Department of Sustainable Futures and the Exeter Centre for Circular Economy at the University of Exeter Business School invited her to give a lecture in November 2021 to a wide international audience on her publication on the social dimension of the circular economy (Mies, Gold (2021), Mapping the social dimension of the circular economy, Journal of Cleaner Production).

-In her teaching, Annika Mies sheds a focus on paradox theory and sustainability tensions, as well as the exploration of unintended consequences in the context of the Circular Economy by means of causal-loop modelling.
+In her teaching, Dr. Annika Mies sheds a focus on paradox theory and sustainability tensions, as well as the exploration of unintended consequences in the context of Operations and Supply Chain Management and the Circular Economy by means of causal-loop modelling.
 She also holds the lecture "Sustainability Management I", together with Prof. Dr. Gold.

 Annika Mies received her Master's degree in Sustainable Economics and Management from the University of Kassel.
 During her studies, she worked as a research assistant at the CliMA (Center for Climate Mitigation and Adaptation) at the University of Kassel.